Q: I have not received our JID code. Where can I get it?

 Q: My Scout / Guide Association is not listed on the drop down sign up system.
 How can I register?

-ii.
-The list of member organisations is based on the registered list of National Scout Associations that are part of the World Organization of the Scout Movement (WOSM) and the list of National Member Organizations of the World Association of Girl Guides and Girl Scouts (WAGGGS).
+A: The list of Associations listed on the website is a list of National Scout Associations that are part of the World Organization of the Scout Movement (WOSM) and the list of National Member Organizations of the World Association of Girl Guides and Girl Scouts (WAGGGS).
 JOTA-JOTI is a WOSM event to which WAGGGS members are also invited to take part – the sign up system is only available for WOSM and WAGGGS groups.

 Q: How do I record / share our experiences regarding JamPuz during the event?